-The apparent volume of distribution (V/F) of metformin following single oral doses of metformin hydrochloride tablets 850 mg averaged 654 \pm 358 L. Metformin is negligibly bound to plasma proteins, in contrast to sulfonylureas, which are more than 90% protein bound.
+The apparent volume of distribution (V/F) of metformin following single oral doses of metformin The apparent volume of distribution (V/F) of metrormin rollowing single or all doses of metrormin hydrochloride tablets 850 mg averaged 654 ± 358 L. Metformin is negligibly bound to plasma proteins, in contrast to sulfonylureas, which are more than 90% protein bound.
 Metformin partitions into erythrocytes, most likely as a function of time.
-At usual clinical doses and dosing schedules of metformin hydrochloride tablets, steady state plasma concentrations of metformin are reached within 24-48 hours and are generally $<1~\mu$ g/mL.
-During controlled clinical trials of metformin hydrochloride tablets, maximum metformin plasma levels did not exceed $5~\mu$ g/mL, even at maximum doses.
+At usual clinical doses and dosing schedules of metformin hydrochloride tablets, steady state plasma concentrations of metformin are reached within 24-48 hours and are generally <1 μg/mL.
+During controlled clinical trials of metformin hydrochloride tablets, maximum metformin plasma levels did not exceed 5 μg/mL, even at maximum doses.